data-tinker/SpeechPal/README.md

-Telegram bot that can be used to check your English grammar.
+Telegram bot for checking the grammar of your spoken sentences.
 Built using:
 * Python 3
 * pyTelegramBotAPI